 - File a financial report with our Treasurer

 The list looks daunting, but don’t worry – we’ll help you learn all this.
 It’s not that hard and you may surprise yourself and have fun doing it.

 We produce concerts by touring artists from around the world, and local artists, too.
 If you’d like us to consider your act for our concert series, here are instructions for performers.
-We produce over 50 concerts a year, mostly in small venues like coffee houses, but sometimes in larger spaces.
+We produce over 30 concerts a year, mostly in the Phinney Center (capacity 150), but occasionally small venues like coffee houses, or in larger spaces.